DDoS/Cadre/README.md

 ### Running

 If the build succeeds, you can use the CLI tool at `build/release/cli/encre-cli` to test image conversions.
-For example: `build/release/cli/encre-cli test_data/colors.png -d` will output `test_data/colors.bin` (palette'd image as raw unsigned bytes) and `test_data/colors_dithered.png` as a preview.
+For example: `build/release/cli/encre-cli test_data/colors.png -p` will output `test_data/colors.bin` (palette'd image as raw unsigned bytes) and `test_data/colors_preview.png` as a preview.
 Run with `-h` for more information.

 If you're running on a machine that has the "Pimoroni Inky" Python library installed, you can use [write_to_display.py](encre/misc/write_to_display.py) instead to directly write an image